Breaking News | PDP laments fresh killings in Zamfara, Kaduna, others

 “Today, under President Muhammadu Buhari, our nation has become an expansive killing field where bandits, terrorist, kidnappers and invaders are having a field day despoiling our communities and killing our compatriots.
 This is completely unacceptable!

-“Rather than implement such, the Buhari Presidency as well as the APC are toying with constabulary system of policing even when it is clear that such cannot be a direct response to the level of banditry and insecurity pervading our nation today.
+“Rather than implement such, the Buhari Presidency, as well as the APC, are toying with a constabulary system of policing even when it is clear that such cannot be a direct response to the level of banditry and insecurity pervading our nation today.

 “It is clear to all that no matter the number of the Inspector Generals of Police that are replaced, the policing structure of our nation will remain ineffective if left under the prevailing statutory framework.